 Collaborative Treatment Plans

 Our staff works closely with your child’s school team as well as speech therapists, occupational therapists, feeding specialists, physical therapists, respite workers, and medical professionals to ensure consistency across treatment plans.
-Our staff will collaborate with your child’s team on a monthly basis.

 Our staff will attend school meetings (IEP, eligibility, etc.), suggest goals/objectives, assist in the development of BIP/FBAs and observe in the school setting.
 We help families advocate for specific services, placement changes and accommodations.